MrGainn/cve_lmm_data/README.md

   Acript use to calculate the individual feature importance by using the shap method
 ---
  - **`results/RQ1/*`**
-The results of all the LLM's that classified the **1000 CVEs** before the manual review .
+The results of all the LLM's that classified the **1000 CVEs** before the manual review.
 It's split up in correctly classified and misclassified.

  - **`results/RQ2/*`**
 The results of all the LLM's and traditional classifiers that classified the **916 CVEs** .
 It's split up in correctly classified and misclassified and for the LLM's you can also see the most important field (description, affected items, product date, tags) in their decision

  - **`results/RQ3/*`**
 The results of all the LLM's that classified the **812 CVEs** (all cves that had the decription and affected_items both present).
 Again, It's split up in correctly classified and misclassified.

+ - **`extra/extra/LLM_All_cves/*`**
+The results of all the LLM's that classified on all the **3,478 CVEs** .
+We evvneutally didnt use this, but maybe still usefull.
 ## Summary

 - AI models were used to identify potentially misclassified CVEs.